yagrawl/scribbles/content/posts/2020-08-28-a-chrome-extension-to-track-youtube-viewing-activity.md

 ## Insights

-This project was another experience in -- 'There is no perfect answers' and it is about trade-offs and choosing the best possible solution.
-There are issues with this approach -- these are tied to a browser because of the localStorage.
+This project was another experience in -- 'There is no perfect answer' and it is about trade-offs and choosing the best possible solution.
+There are issues with the approach I chose -- these are tied to a browser because of the localStorage.
 There is an option that chrome provides where you can sync localStorage throughout all devices with Chrome logged in on the same id, but then that ties it to the account.
 I picked the one that would retain all data on-device.
 Similarly, one thing that proved complex was to figure out the replay that comes up after a YouTube video ends, because the controls to access/modify the DOM of the video player wasn't possible.

 Nevertheless, I am happy with how it turned out and that it keeps on working in the background providing me with some interesting data about myself when I choose to see it.